 For a soothing, harmonious, romantic feel, use analogous colors.
 In other words, families of colors that are next to each other on the color wheel.
 For example, blue, blue-violet, blue-green or yellow, yellow-green, yellow-orange.

 Photo by: Kate Hogan

 For an easy-going color palette, choose 1 color and use multiple hues of the color such as purple, violet, lavender or hot pink, pink, blush.
 These always make stunning arrangements.

 You can also create unusual combinations using triadic colors, basing your flower choices on the three colors that are equidistant from one another on the color wheel.
 Think yellow, red, blue or purple, green, orange.

-Choosing complementary greens is also a part of choosing your flower colors, depending on colors and texture we have a variety of greens you can pair with your flowers.
+Choosing complimentary greens is also a part of choosing your flower colors, depending on colors and texture we have a variety of greens you can pair with your flowers.
 Greens such as eucalyptus, or a variegated pittosporum tend to be a lighter, sage green with hints of grey.
 These pair beautifully with a white or light-colored arrangement.
-We also have brighter greens such as lemon leaf, ming fern and huck.
+We also have brighter greens such as lemon leaf, ming fern, and huck.
 For example, these pair nicely with bright, punchy colors such as pink, purple, orange and yellow and give a fun, whimsical, wildflower feel to an arrangement.
 Then most of our greens are a forest green shade.
-Items such as leather leaf fern, sword fern, ruscus, myrtle, nageia nagi, pittosporum, plumosus fern, tree fern, etc. These work perfectly with most arrangements and and pair with a wide variety of colors and textures!
+Items such as leather leaf fern, sword fern, ruscus, myrtle, nageia nagi, pittosporum, plumosus fern, tree fern, etc. These work perfectly with most arrangements and pair with a wide variety of colors and textures!